 IP Access provides clients (e.g. a roadwarrior operator, or automation tools) with IP access to remote networks.

-IP Access connects a client to Lighthouse using an OpenVPN tunnel.
-The GRE protocol is then used to bridge this connection across the existing Lighthouse VPN tunnel established from the node to Lighthouse, onto the Management LAN network connected to the node.
+IP Access connects a client to Lighthouse using an OpenVPN tunnel, via UDP port 8194.
+The GRE protocol is then used to bridge this connection, encrypted inside the resilient Lighthouse VPN tunnel which has been established from the node to Lighthouse.

 The basic configuration of this feature is as follows: